zacholade/Rift-Companion/README.md

+## NOTE: This project is not fully functional and is no longer being developed.

 ## What am I?

 Rift Companion is an intelligent Discord bot which provides you with vital information right as you need it!